Bruno Tesch: Arrest and investigation

 An investigation into Tesch started after a former Testa bookkeeper, Emil Sehm, wrote to British military authorities, who were present in Hamburg since the city was in the British military government's zone of Allied-occupied Germany.
 Sehm said that in 1942, he had come across one of Tesch's travel reports.
 In it, Tesch had recorded an interview with leading members of the Wehrmacht, during which he was told that the burial, after shooting, of Jews in increasing numbers was proving increasingly unhygienic, and that it was proposed to kill them with prussic acid.
 Allegedly, when Tesch was asked for his views, he had proposed to use the same method, involving the release of prussic acid gas in an enclosed space, as was to exterminate vermin.
 He had then trained the SS to use Zyklon B to kill human beings.

 Sehm said he copied this report and showed it to a close friend, Wilhelm Pook.
 Pook advised Sehm to destroy the letter immediately since keeping the letter posed a safety risk.
 Sehm destroyed the letter.
-He was fired for unknown reasons after the firm building suffered an air raid in July 1943.
+He was fired for unknown reasons after the firm's building suffered an air raid in July 1943.

 Tesch was detained in September 1945.
-British officers Walter Freud and Fred Pelican was assigned to the case.
+British officers Walter Freud and Fred Pelican were assigned to the case.
 The day after Tesch's arrest, Sehm accompanied the British to the firm building, only to find that registry had seemingly been destroyed in an air raid (it was later suspected that the registry had been intentionally destroyed).

 During questioning, Tesch presented himself as a respectable businessman and chemist.
 He denied all suggestions and accusations that he had collaborated with the SS regarding the extermination of Jews.
 He said he never attended a conference discussing the subject, had not devised any methods for using Zyklon B other than fumigating the barracks, and had not known that the gas was being used to kill people.
 Tesch said he did not even know the gas was being sent to concentration camps.

 Tesch admitted to being a member of the Nazi Party and a "supporting member of the SS".
 He explained that he had been affiliated with the SS Hygiene Institute to obtain their business.
 Freud did not believe Tesch, but had no evidence beyond Sehm's word.
 At the same time, Freud was facing pressure from high command to release Tesch, since British occupation forces were using Zyklon B to fumigate their ships.
 Against the wishes of Freud and Pelican, Tesch was released on 1 October 1945.